wschaub/T530-settings/README.md

 T530-settings
 =============

-T530 specific settings for Ubuntu 12.04LTS
+T530 specific settings for Ubuntu 12.04LTS (eSATA fixes branch)

 This is a simple script and a collection of config files that will take a stock Ubuntu 12.04 LTS system and set up thinkpad